omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan.md

 ## omnistrate-ctl service-plan

-Manage service plans for your service
+Manage Service Plans for your service

 ### Synopsis